Go to top of page

 Media Smart

-Media Smart is an 8-lesson program that improves body image and reduces the risk of eating disorders.
+Developed by Flinders University, Media Smart is an 8-lesson program that improves body image and reduces the risk of eating disorders.
 Media Smart increases resilience in young people of all genders.
-It encourages young people to take an informed approach so they can identify, analyse and challenge both social and traditional media messages.
+It encourages young people to take an informed approach so they can identify, analyse and challenge both social and traditional media message.
 It also reduces the importance young people place on appearance.

 Multicultural Power Cup